-As always if you click on the pictures you'll get a bigger and better view.
+As always you can click on the picture to get a larger, more legible view.

 It was about nine o'clock in the morning, but the light has a weird sunrise-like color from passing through so much attenuated smoke in the upper atmosphere.
 The shopping plaza is about three quarters vacant.

 It was not cloudy or overcast around eight o'clock yerterday morning in Waterbury.
 The sky was pale and attenuated, just barely more blue than neutral gray.
 Views across the river valley were hazed over almost like a fog.
 It's nearly three thousand miles from western Connecticut to the West Coast wildfires, but the smoke is here.
 It's thicker in the upper atmosphere, but at ground level the air doesn't smell right.